What Is GitOps?

 The operator continuously compares the manifests in the Git repository with the deployment environment.
 When a difference occurs, it keeps the cluster aligned with the manifests in the Git repository.

-In a pull-based pipeline, the GitOps tool fetches images and credentials are kept inside the cluster, so security information is not exposed externally.
+In a pull-based pipeline, GitOps tools pull images and credentials are kept inside the cluster, so execution can proceed without exposing security information externally.

 Guide To GitOps Diagrams